jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 ## Experimental setup

-For this assignment, you will be the same components across your experiments.
+For this assignment, you will use the same components across your experiments.
-However, for parts of the assignment you might want to change the number of processor cores or the latency of a crossbar in your cache interconnect.
+However, for parts of the assignment, you might want to change the number of processor cores or the latency of a crossbar in your cache interconnect.
 Refer to the list below for more information on the components you will be using.

 - boards: you will only use `HW5X86Board`.